Client API

 The Client API is a lightweight JSON HTTP and WebSocket API that is available on the WhatPulse client to retrieve real-time statistics from your local computer.
 It is a small web server that is embedded in the client and is disabled by default.
 You will need to enable it before attempting to make a connection, see this article for more information on the setting.
 The Client API does not need authentication, only enabling and the connecting IP address has to be allowed.

-Once it is enabled, you can visit the main index webpage to get a list of all available API calls.
+Once it is enabled, you can visit the main index webpage to get Swagger UI with a list of all available API calls and an easy way to try them.
 By default, this index can be found here: http://localhost:3490/.
 At this moment, these are the possible API calls:

 Let's dive into each one separately in the next chapters.